 Balancing Nails: A Balancing Nail Puzzle Science Experiment

 Can a simple trick with nails teach you an important scientific lesson?
 Discover how the precarious center of gravity that’s provided by the stability of just one, single nail head can provide a mind-bending gravity lesson.

-The object of this balancing nail puzzle is to balance a bunch of nails on the head of a single nail.
+The object of this balancing nail puzzle is to balance a dozen nails on the head of a single nail.
 All of the nails have to be balanced at the same time and they cannot touch anything but the top of the nail that is stuck in the base.
 Are you up for the balancing nails challenge?
 Let’s go!

 - Block of wood (4 inches square and about 1/2 inch thick)